 Now that we have a simple way to identify our cost increasing cold-starts, we need a way to address them.

-As you see in the screenshot, our function using only 3% out of the 1024mb of RAM allocated.
-This seems like the perfect example of what I just described above.
-Before I jump into my AWS console and take drastic measures I’m going to take a little bit of time to look at multiple invocations of the same function over several days to make sure that I’m looking at a one-off or some sort of exception to the rule.
+As you see in the photo, our function uses only 3% of the 1024mb of RAM allocated.
+Before jumping into my AWS console to take drastic measures, let’s look at multiple invocations of the same function over several days to make sure that we’re looking at a one-off or some sort of exception to the rule.

-I quickly filter out this function and compare all the other invocations I see there and I can easily tell that this function is using up to 6% of the memory allocated so I’m comfortable reducing the memory of that function to 128MB saving me about $25 a month on this functions alone.
-Now imagine doing this for 10, 25 or 100 functions.
+I quickly filter out this function and compare the other invocations I see there, and I can easily tell that this function is using up to 6% of the memory allocated – I’m now comfortable reducing the memory of that function to 128MB saving me about $25 a month on this function alone.
+Now imagine doing this for 10, 25, or 100 functions.
 It adds up.

 Yun Zhi Lin wrote an excellent benchmark on this very subject where he went through all the runtimes available for AWS Lambda and compared the execution duration of each one.
 As it turns out, .Net Core 2.0 wins the race by a good margin with Node and Python coming in second and third.

-I hope I’ve been of some help shedding some light on the different ways to cut costs for AWS Lambda and while these might be some of the most popular ways for developers to scale down those AWS bills, I’m sure these are not the only ones.
-If you have a good trick to save money on AWS Lambda I’d love to hear it!
+We hope this has been of help in shedding some light on the different ways to cut AWS Lambda cost and while these might be some of the most popular ways for developers to scale down those AWS bills, they are not the only ones.
+You might also want to check out our article on how to leverage Lambda cache to cut costs.